Instructions Reference

 #xsl:character-map and xsl:output-character

-xsl:character-map defines a mapping from single characters to replacement strings that is applied during serialization.
-Unlike most XSLT processing (which operates on the data model), character maps operate on the serialized output bytes.
+xsl:character-map defines a mapping from single characters to replacement strings.
+The serializer applies this mapping during serialization.
+Unlike most XSLT processing, which operates on the data model, character maps operate on the serialized output bytes.

 C# parallel: string.Replace() applied to the final output, or custom TextWriter that substitutes characters: